 LOL!
 Notice the drop from 95% to 81% when I asked if I was ‘throwing money away renting.’”
 In other words, many more people believe that renting is throwing money away.

-You and I know that if we spend $20 eating out, we were happy to spend it to get good food, table service, and someone who cleans up our dishes.
+You and I know that if we spend $20 eating out, we are happy to spend it to get good food, table service, and someone who cleans up our dishes.

 Paying for rent is exactly the same: You’re paying for a roof over your head (the meal).
 You’re also paying for a landlord to deal with any paperwork and maintenance issues (the service).